openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Parcellation (PARC)
 ^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Parcellation** analysis, providing a statistical summary file (.txt/.csv format) with details for each unique class found in the image, as well as the full image content: class value, total number of objects, total area, and degree of parcellation.
+This module will conduct the **Parcellation** analysis, providing a statistical summary file (.txt/.csv format) with details for each unique class found in the image, as well as the full image content: class value, total number of objects, total area and degree of parcellation.

 Details on the methodology and input/output options can be found in the `Parcellation product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Objects-Parcellation.pdf>`_.